garenaobama/Oz-Admonetization/src/main/java/com/oz/android/ads/oz_ads/readme.md

     // Optional: Set refresh time (default is 30s) bannerAd.setRefreshTime(60_000L)

+    // Optional: Enable collapsible banner (adds a collapse button for users) bannerAd.setCollapsibleTop()     // Collapse button at top
+    // or
+    bannerAd.setCollapsibleBottom()  // Collapse button at bottom

     // The ad will automatically load and show based on view lifecycle
     // You can also manually load if needed, but it's usually automatic.